7. Fertilization

 where:

-is the total N in solid and liquid excretions during grazing in the region (kg N).
+is the total N in solid or liquid excretions during the grazing period (kg N).
+See 3.3.
+N content in livestock excretion and Equation 3.1.

 is the area of respective grassland type (ha).

-Animal manure is distributed based on both manure type and crop type, following the approach described by Gerard et al. (2009).
+Animal manure is distributed based on both manure type and crop type, following the approach described by Velthof et al. (2009).

 Manure Type Crop Type Distribution